coreos/locksmith/README.md

-# locksmithd
+# locksmith

-locksmithd is a reboot manager for the CoreOS update engine which uses etcd to ensure that only a subset of a cluster of machines are rebooting at any given time.
+locksmith is a reboot manager for the CoreOS update engine which uses etcd to ensure that only a subset of a cluster of machines are rebooting at any given time. `locksmithd` runs as a daemon on CoreOS machines and is responsible for controlling the reboot behaviour after updates.

 ## Configuration

-There are three different strategies that locksmith can use after update engine has successfully applied an update:
+There are three different strategies that `locksmithd` can use after the update engine has successfully applied an update:

-- `REBOOT_STRATEGY=etcd-lock` - reboot after first taking a lock in etcd.
+- `etcd-lock` - reboot after first taking a lock in etcd.
-- `REBOOT_STRATEGY=reboot` - reboot immediately without taking a lock.
+- `reboot` - reboot immediately without taking a lock.
-- `REBOOT_STRATEGY=best-effort` - if etcd is running then do `etcd-lock` otherwise simply `reboot`.
+- `best-effort` - if etcd is running, then do `etcd-lock`; otherwise, `reboot`.

 These strategies can be configured via `/etc/coreos/update.conf` with a line that looks like: